soofa/location-tool/README.md

 You will need a .env file in your local environment with api keys defined as the following:

-yelp_ConsumerKey: Your Yelp ConsumerKey yelp_ConsumerSecret =Your Yelp ConsumerSecret
+yelp_ConsumerKey: Your Yelp ConsumerKey

+yelp_ConsumerSecret =Your Yelp ConsumerSecret

 yelp_Token = Your Yelp Token

 yelp_TokenSecret = Your Yelp Token Secret

-google_API_KEY = Your Google Maps Webservice API Key walkscore_api = Your Walk Score API key
+google_API_KEY = Your Google Maps Webservice API Key

+walkscore_api = Your Walk Score API key

 ## How to Create Heatmaps:

-From your terminal, go to the directory that CreateHeatMaps.py is located and enter:
+d
 python3 CreateHeatMaps.py

 Then, the following prompt will open: